aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-docx4j/_index.md

 It is worth noting that some tasks can be achieved with Aspose.Words, but cannot be accomplished with docx4j.

 You can compare docx4j with Aspose.
-To do this, we suggest that you familiarize yourself with the [Aspose.Words Java for Docx4j](https://github.com/aspose-words/Aspose.Words-for-Java/releases/tag/Aspose.Words_Java_for_Docx4j-v1.0.0) – it demonstrates how different tasks can be done using the Aspose.Words for Java API versus docx4j.
+To do this, we suggest that you familiarize yourself with the [Aspose.Words Java for Docx4j](https://github.com/aspose-words/Aspose.Words-for-Java/releases/tag/Aspose.Words_Java_for_Docx4j-v1.0.0) – it shows how different tasks can be done using the Aspose.Words for Java API versus docx4j.
 The project also covers features for working with text documents that are only available in Aspose.Words, but not in docx4j.

 This project is also useful for developers looking to migrate from docx4j to Aspose.Words.